Dual Faith Families: Kol Shalom Welcomes You!

 Can I serve on a synagogue committee?

 Yes and we welcome the non-Jewish spouse’s participation in most areas of synagogue life.
-In June of 2018 the synagogue will be voting on whether to permit full membership for non-Jewish spouses.

 Will I be pressured to convert if we join Kol Shalom?